epiphyt/embed-privacy/readme.txt

 == Changelog ==

 = 1.8.1 =
-* Fixed the output of the opt-out shortcode
+* Fixed the output of the opt-out shortcode (thanks wpdabh for reporting)

 = 1.8.0 =
 * Added support for Anghami